RPA Plan Looks to Address Region’s Housing, Infrastructure Needs

 Other RPA recommendations include ensuring all municipalities allow multi-family developments near transit stations and the ability to develop existing parking lots that would yield a quarter of a million new homes in walkable, mixed-income communities near transit.

-In respect to climate change, the RPA in its report stated, “Today, more than 1 million people and 650,000 jobs are at risk from flooding, along with critical infrastructure such as power plants, rail yards, and water-treatment facilities.
-By 2050, nearly 2 million people and 1 million jobs would be threatened.
+In respect to climate change, the RPA in its report stated, “Today, more than one million people and 650,000 jobs are at risk from flooding, along with critical infrastructure such as power plants, rail yards, and water-treatment facilities.
+By 2050, nearly two million people and 1 million jobs would be threatened.
 We must adapt our coastal communities and, in some cases, transition away from the most endangered areas.”

 To combat what it calls as the current bureaucracy and patchwork funding, the RPA believes New York, Connecticut, and New Jersey should create a Regional Coastal Commission that can take a long-range, multi-jurisdictional, and science-based approach to managing coastal adaptation.
 The RPA also recommends the three states should simultaneously establish new Climate Adaptation Trust Funds to provide a dedicated stream of revenue for adaptation projects.